-You can define maintenance periods for host groups, hosts and specific triggers/services in Zabbix.
+You can define maintenance periods for hosts and host groups in Zabbix.

 There are two maintenance types - with data collection and with no data collection.